Thermal waters used in the Termy Mszczonów complex are rich in ...czytaj więcej

 Recently, it was proposed to dismantle the clasps and chains located on the Orla Perć trail so that it is accessible only to people with climbing experience.
 However, it was recognized that this is a historical route and should be left in its current form.
 Many accidents on the Orla Perć trail have happened during the passing of tourists going in opposite directions, so in July 2007 the year introduced a one-way traffic on the section from Zawrat to Kozi Wierch.

-- the number of accidents in the Tatras at this time is around 800
+- the number of accidents in the Tatras at that time is about 800

 -in 1995-2004, accidents on Orla Perć accounted for 5% of all accidents in the Tatra Mountains, and fatalities accounted for as much as 15%